 Acknowledgements.
-We thank our Ugandan research partners from the Makerene University in Kampala for their support and discussions on the evolution of the Albertine Rift.
-Thank you Discussion Paper to A. Schumann (Kampala) for his help with logistics.
-K.-H. Becker, M. Maus and A. Budsky (University of Mainz) and M. Biegler (MPI Chemie of Mainz) prepared thin sections and mini core sample.
-We thank N. Groschopf for assistance during the microprobe analyses.
+We very much appreciate thorough and helpful reviews by Th.
+Tütken (University of Bonn) and an anonymous referee.
+We are grateful for detailed information on nutritional behavior of hippopotamus by F. von Houwald (Zoo of Basel), J. Hummel (University of Bonn) and A. Sliwa (Zoo of Cologne).
+We thank our Ugandan research partners (Makerere University, Kampala) for their support as well as A. Schumann (Kampala) for his help with logistics.
+K.-H. Becker, M. Maus and A. Budsky (University of Mainz) and M. Biegler (Max Planck Insitute for Chemistry, Mainz) prepared thin sections and mini core samples, N. Groschopf (University of Mainz) helped during microprobe analyses.
+We also thank W. Kießling (Museum of Natural History, Berlin) for efficient editorial handling.
 Funding by the German Research Foundation (DFG, Research Unit RIFTLINK, project C1) is gratefully acknowledged.